 Loan Options

-DSCR loans allow investors to qualify for financing using the rental income of a property and does not take into account your personal income.
 Property owners with existing rental properties can also leverage equity through a DSCR cash-out refinance to fund additional investments or cover other financial needs.

-This loan is often a good solution for self-employed borrowers, business owners, realtors, consultants, and entrepreneurs who don’t want to refinance their first mortgage but want to tap their equity.
-Bank statement HELOANs are another way self-employed homeowners can pull cash out of their property.
+A bank statement home equity loan or line is often a good solution for self-employed borrowers, business owners, realtors, consultants, and entrepreneurs who don’t want to refinance their first mortgage but want to tap their equity.
+Bank statement HELOANs and HELOCs are other ways self-employed homeowners can pull cash out of their property.

 Jumbo loans with 10% down are often the ideal solution for first-time buyers who might still have large student loans and other types of “good credit debt”.
 10% down jumbo loans are also good for high-income earners who are looking to invest their cash in other assets.

-We offer interest-only home loans on 40-year fixed loans, 30-year fixed loans, as well as 7-year, 5-year, 1-year, and 6-month ARMs.
-You will only pay the interest during the first 10 years of the loan.
 This can provide significant savings over the life of the loan.
 However, it’s important to keep in mind that you will not be paying down the principal balance during the interest-only period.

 Explore our free non-QM loan calculators to see how different alternative mortgage options might be able to help you buy or refinance.